-The British Columbia Electric Railway, which had previously been three separate streetcar companies in Victoria, Vancouver, and New Westminster, employed watchmen to protect their first depots and power plants.
-These watchmen would later transition to become BC Electric security, and are still operating today in the form of TransLink Security, BC Transit Security, and BC Hydro Security.
+The British Columbia Electric Railway, which had previously been three separate streetcar companies in Victoria, Vancouver, and New Westminster, employed Watchmen to protect their first depots and power plants.
+These Watchmen would later transition to become BC Electric Security, and are still operating today in the form of Transit Security, BC Transit Security, and BC Hydro Security.

-The B.C.E.R. employed special constables appointed under the BC Railway Act.
-These constables were employed as watchmen, for special projects & special events, or in the case of the Great War – to protect against enemy sabotage.
-By 1915, as part of wartime measures, 31 special constables were assigned to key infrastructure points along transmission lines and key facilities across Vancouver, Indian Arm, and Burrard Inlet.
+The BCER. employed Special Constables appointed under the BC Railway Act.
+These constables were employed as Watchmen for special projects and special events, or in the case of the Great War – to protect against enemy sabotage.
+By 1915, as part of wartime measures, 31 Special Constables were assigned to key infrastructure points along transmission lines and key facilities across Vancouver, Indian Arm, and Burrard Inlet.

-It was on March 19, 1915 that Special Constable Charles Painter was shot and killed on duty while attempting to arrest a thief along the rail tracks adjacent to False Creek.
-His death remains the only line of duty death in Transit Police’s history.
+It was on March 19, 1915, that Special Constable Charles Painter was shot and killed on duty while attempting to arrest a thief along the rail tracks adjacent to False Creek.
+His death remains the only line of duty death in Transit Police history.

 In 1979 the provincial government created the Urban Transit Authority, and BC Hydro’s transit service was moved to the new Metro Transit Operating Company.
 Transit Security was part of the new organization, retaining most of the same employees from BC Hydro Security.
 In 1982 the organization changed again, but primarily in name – to BC Transit.